Point72/.github/profile/README.md

 # About Point72
-Point72 Asset Management is a global firm led by Steven Cohen that invests in multiple asset classes and strategies worldwide.
-Resting on more than a quarter-century of investing experience, we seek to be the industry's premier asset manager through delivering superior risk-adjusted returns, adhering to the highest ethical standards, and offering the greatest opportunities to the industry's brightest talent.
+Point72 is a leading global alternative investment firm led by Steven A. Cohen.
+Building on more than 30 years of investing experience, Point72 seeks to deliver superior returns for its investors through fundamental and systematic investing strategies across asset classes and geographies.
+We aim to attract and retain the industry’s brightest talent by cultivating an investor-led culture and committing to our people’s long-term growth.
 For more information, visit [www.Point72.com/about](http://www.Point72.com/about).